Thomcray/alx-low_level_programming/0x02-functions_nested_loops/README.md

   12. Prints n times table, starting with 0
   13. Program that computes the sum of all the multiples of 3 or 5 below 1024(excluded)
   14. Program that prints the first 50 fibonacci numbers, starting with 1 and 2 followed by newline
+  15. Write a program that finds and prints the sum of the even valued terms, followed by newline.Sequence values do not exceed 4000000